-Slice: Cutting food vertically down into slices.
+Slice: Cut food vertically down into slices.
 The recipe sometimes specifies the thickness of the slices.

 Smidgen: 1/32 teaspoon.

 Snip: To cut food, often fresh herbs or dried fruit, with kitchen shears or scissors into very small, uniform pieces using short, quick strokes.

 Steam: To cook food on a rack or in a steamer set over boiling or simmering water.

 Steep: To soak a dry ingredient in a liquid just under the boiling point to extract the flavor, such as with tea.

 Stew: To cook covered over low heat in a liquid for a substantial time.

 Stir: Mix the ingredients with a spoon or other utensils to combine them, prevent ingredients from sticking during cooking, or cool them after cooking.

 Toast: The process of browning, crisping, or drying food by exposing it to heat.
 Toasting coconut, nuts, and seeds help develop their flavor.
 Also, as a result of exposing bread to heat, so it becomes browner, crisper, and drier.

-Toss: Mixing ingredients lightly by lifting and dropping them using two utensils.
+Toss: Mix ingredients lightly by lifting and dropping them using two utensils.